Calouste Gulbenkian: Art collection

 Throughout his lifetime, Gulbenkian managed to collect over 6,400 pieces of art.
 From René Lalique alone, Gulbenkian commissioned more than 140 works over nearly 30 years.
 The collection includes objects from antiquity to the 20th century.
 Some of the works in the collection were bought during the Soviet sale of Hermitage paintings.

-While Gulbenkian's art collection may be found in many museums across the world, most of his art is exhibited at the Museu Calouste Gulbenkian in Lisbon, Portugal.
+While Gulbenkian's art collection may be found in many museums across the world, most of his art is exhibited at the Calouste Gulbenkian Museum in Lisbon, Portugal.
 The museum was founded according to his will, to accommodate and display his collection, now belonging to the Calouste Gulbenkian Foundation.
 Of the roughly 6,000 items in the museum's collections, a selection of around 1,000 is on permanent display.

 Philanthropy

 Throughout his life, Gulbenkian donated large sums of money to churches, scholarships, schools, and hospitals.
 Many of his donations were to Armenian foundations and establishments.
 He required that proceeds from his 5% share of profits from oil should go to Armenian families.
 He also demanded that 5% of his workers in his oil production for the Iraq Petroleum Company should be of Armenian descent.